fredericlepied/builder/README.txt

 builder
 =======

-builder is a python module to build Makefile like script in Python.
+builder is a python module to build Makefile like scripts in Python.

 Here is an example called example.py::